 Or, does Elihu attempt to arbitrate between Job and God?
 In other words, he prepares us for the Yahweh speeches while at the same time he rebukes Job for his overreaching arrogance and self-righteousness.
 Elihu, then, appears more as a mediator than a protagonist even though he does confront Job regarding his excesses.

 Or, is it some mixture of the two?
-In general, it seems to me that what Elihu says about Job is inaccurate or misapplied, but what Elihu says about God prepares us to hear the Yahweh speeches.
+In general, what Elihu says about Job is inaccurate or misapplied, but what Elihu says about God prepares us to hear the Yahweh speeches.
 In this light, Elihu’s four speeches may read in the following way: